LOST-STATS/lost-stats.github.io/Model_Estimation/fixed_effects_in_linear_regression.md

 ## R

-We will demonstrate fixed effects using `felm` from the **lfe** package.
-You may also want to consider `lm_robust` from the **estimatr** package.
-The syntax for the latter is easier, but it is less efficient.
+There are numerous packages for estimating fixed effect models in R. We will limit our examples here to the two fastest implementations &mdash; `lfe::felm` and `fixest::feols` &mdash; both of which support high-dimensional fixed effects and standard error correction (multiway clustering, etc.).

-`felm` uses the Method of Alternating Projections to "sweep out" the fixed effects and avoid estimating them directly.
+We first demonstrate fixed effects in R using `felm` from the **lfe** package ([link](https://cran.r-project.org/web/packages/lfe/index.html)). `lfe::felm` uses the Method of Alternating Projections to "sweep out" the fixed effects and avoid estimating them directly.
+By default, this is automatically done in parallel, using all available cores on a user's machine to maximize performance.
+(It is also possible to change this behaviour.)

 ```r
 # If necessary, install lfe